Portuguese staff fencing in Brisbane, Australia

 Yes, it is.
-Jōdō is the modern Japanese ‘way of the jo’ or stick, which is derived from older methods of Jōjutsu.
-Jōdō practitioners use a short staff, usually 0.9 to 1.5m (3 to 5 feet) long.
+Jōdō is the modern Japanese ‘way of the jo’ or stick, which is derived from older methods of Jojutsu.

-Portuguese Jogo do Pau, which employs a 1.5m (5 foot) long staff, is not related to Japanese Jōdō in any way.
-‘Jogo’ in Portuguese means ‘game’ or ‘technique’ and ‘pau’ means stick, so ‘Jogo do Pau’ can be translated as ‘game’ or ‘technique of the stick.’
+Portuguese Jogo do Pau (which employs a 1.5m to 1.6m long staff) is not related to Japanese Jodo in any way.
+‘Jogo’ in Portuguese means ‘game’ or ‘technique’ and ‘pau’ means stick, so ‘Jogo do Pau’ can be roughly translated as ‘game of the stick.’

 I’ve read that Jogo do Pau originated in India, is that true?

-Most likely not.
-There are visible similarities between Jogo do Pau and various other short staff arts such as Canarian Juego del Palo, French Bâton, Italian Bastone, North African Tahtib and Indian Silambam.
+Probably not.
+There are some visible similarities between Jogo do Pau and various other staff arts such as Canarian Juego del Palo, French Bâton, Italian Bastone, North African Tahtib and Indian Silambam.

-Such similarities are, however, more simply explained by independent parallel development than by a single source of origin theory.
-The physical capabilities and limitations of particular forms of weapon, operating within similar social and environmental constraints, will often and unsurprisingly result in similar adaptions and visibly similar techniques.
+Any similarities are, however, more simply explained by independent parallel development than by a single source of origin theory.
+The physical capabilities and limitations of both people and similar forms of weapon will typically result in some visibly similar techniques.

 Why practice with staves today when people don’t carry them around?

-Swinging a two-handed hardwood staff around through the motions of striking and parrying transitions is a good form of exercise for the whole body.
-For those with a competitive steak, fencing an opponent with staves is a challenging and rewarding sport in its own right.
+Swinging a two-handed hardwood staff around through the motions of striking and parrying transitions is a also good form of exercise for the whole body.
+For those with a competitive streak, fencing an opponent with staves is a challenging and rewarding sport in its own right.

 Is Jogo do Pau practice dangerous?

 Not when practiced carefully and responsibly by suitably fit people, under proper guidance from an experienced instructor.
-All martial arts practice (and any form of physical exercise) involves risks, and weapon-based martial arts can involve greater risks, but these risks can be mitigated with proper care, control, attitude and equipment.
+All martial arts practice (and any form of physical exercise) involves risks, weapon-based martial arts especially so, but these risks can be mitigated with proper care, control, attitude and equipment.

 Will unarmed techniques, such as kicking or wrestling, be practiced?

-No. While there is certainly significant value in practicing unarmed martial arts and sports independently, within Jogo do Pau practice sessions the focus is strongly on using the weapon to remain outside unarmed striking and grappling ranges as far as possible (this becomes especially important in outnumbered scenarios).
+No. While there is certainly significant value in practicing unarmed martial arts independently, within Jogo do Pau practice sessions the focus is on using the staff to remain outside unarmed striking and grappling ranges as far as possible.

 How much does it cost?